Carlos Alzugaray Treto: Early life

-He studied at the International Division of Sophia University in Tokyo, Japan, from 1959–1961 and at the University of Havana from 1961-1965.
+He studied at the International Division of Sophia University in Tokyo, Japan, from 1959 to 1961 and at the University of Havana from 1961 to 1965.
 He has a bachelor's degrees in Diplomacy (1965) and History of Cuba (1989); a master's degree in Contemporary History (1999) and a Ph.D. in Historical Sciences, all from the University of Havana.
-His Ph.D. dissertation was on the Eisenhower Administration's policy towards the Cuban Revolution 1958-1961.
+His Ph.D. dissertation was on the Eisenhower Administration's policy towards the Cuban Revolution 1958–1961.

 Career

 Since 1980 he has been on the faculty of the Instituto Superior de Relaciones Internacionales Raúl Roa García (Raúl Roa García Institute for Advanced International Studies) (ISRI).
 At the same time, he has been an adjunct professor at the University of Havana.